 Make sure you have all your documentation in order before you begin to fill out the form so you won’t have to start and stop once you start the application.

 When you are ready to begin, visit https://fafsa.gov/ and click on the button to start a new FAFSA form.
 Technically, the student is the one who is completing the form, although in reality this job is usually completed by the parents.
 When it initially asks for name, address and financial information, that is for the student.
 There is a separate section for the parents to provide their information.

 6. Enter the Site

-If you are the student, click on “Enter your (the student’s) FSA ID” on the left of the screen, enter your FSA ID username and password, and click “Next.”
-If you are the parent, click “Enter the student’s information” on the right of the screen, then provide the student’s name, Social Security number, and date of birth, and click “Next.”
+If you are the student, click on “I am the student” on the left of the screen, enter your FSA ID username and password, and click “Next.”
+If you are the parent, click “I am a parent, preparer, or student from a Freely Associated State” on the right of the screen, then provide the student’s name, Social Security number, and date of birth, and click “Next.”

 7. Create a Save Key